nyxmidnight/ao3tagsfonts/README.md

 ## Features

 -   Tags coloured by category
-    -   **Red:** Archive's content warnings (Graphic depiction of violence, Major character death, Rape/non-con, Underage, or None, or Chose Not To Warn)
+    -   **Red:** Archive's content warnings (Graphic depiction of violence, Major character death, Rape/non-con, Underage, or None, or Choose Not To Use Archive Warnings)
     -   **Cyan:** Relationships
     -   **Yellow:** Characters
     -   **Grey:** Other information